 - Reduce stress.
-Stress intensifies chronic pain and increases the body’s sensitivity to pain.
+Stress also intensifies chronic pain and increases the body’s sensitivity to pain.
 Find what works for you – listening to calming music, gentle walking, painting.

 - Exercise strengthens muscles, helps prevent re-injury and releases endorphins.

 - Don’t smoke.
 Smoking can worsen painful circulation problems and increase the risk of heart disease and cancer.